moodymudskipper/unglue/README.md

 ### type conversion

-Types are converted automatically so in the example the column `number` is numeric.
+Types are converted automatically so in the example above the column `number` is numeric.

 To switch off the behavior set `convert = FALSE`